ants98/NLP-project-/README.md

 In this project, we implemented a BERT model and a ROBERTA model to do Dialog Act and Emotion Sentiment classification.

-Here is the how we named our jupyter notebook : MODEL_DATASET_type_of_classification.ipynb
+Here is how we named our jupyter notebooks : MODEL_DATASET_type_of_classification.ipynb

 For instance :